 UPDATE: If you are using RHEL 8.x use these directions instead of the ones below.

-You want to install Docker on an AWS instance of RedHat Linux.
+You want to install Docker on an AWS instance of RedHat Linux (version 7.x or below).
 You do not want to use CentOS packages.
 What do you do?

 For RedHat Linux running via AWS, you have to run one command to enable numerous yum repositories.
 This way yum command can install many packages and dependencies.
 In this case, you just want to install Docker.